-Education in developing countries is one of the major challenges to the efforts of the expert community to international development assistance in recent decades
+Education improvement in developing countries is one of the major challenges to the efforts of the expert community of international development assistance in recent decades.

-Over the past 15 years considerable experience is accumulated in the implementation of international initiatives to increase access to basic education.
-However, despite significant progress in achieving the Millennium development Goals between 2000 and 2015, only provision of the access to universal education was insufficient: many of the primary school graduates still do not demonstrate the basic skills of reading, writing and accounts, which, in turn, requires clarification of goals and targets to achieve universal quality education.
+Considerable experience is accumulated in implementing of international initiatives to increase access to basic education over the past 15 years.
+However, despite significant progress in achieving of the Millennium Development Goals between 2000 and 2015, provision of the access to basic education by itself was an insufficient solution: many of the primary school graduates still do not demonstrate the basic skills of literacy, writing and numeracy.
+It requires clarification of goals and targets to achieve universal quality education.

-In September 2015 at the UN Summit on sustainable development with the participation of Russia there was adopted an expanded Agenda till 2030, which included 17 goals in the field of sustainable development, and formed a program that will guide global and national initiatives for development in next 15 years
+In September 2015 at the UN General Assembly the expanded development agenda till 2030 was adopted.
+It included 17 Sustainable Development Goals (SDGs) and formed a program that will guide global and national initiatives for development in the next 15 years.

 A new goal for education – “to ensure inclusive and equitable quality education, the possibility of learning throughout life for all” received not only a new scale, but also a new dimension.

-In this regard, acquire high relevance for the development of approaches in the field of education quality assessment conducted by the Center is a timely and relevant contribution of the Russian expert community to the achievement of the sustainable development Goals of the UN.
+In this regard, the development of approaches to the improvement of the basic education through quality assessment performed by CICED is a relevant contribution of the Russian expert community to the achievement of the UN SDGs.

-Development and improvement of the national system of education quality assessment in Russia is a prerequisite for the transition from the achievement of quantitative indicators to the principle “management by results”, which is necessary not only to establish a system of indicators, but also to have an agreed measurement procedures, to be able to interpret the results, to have an objective basis for making management decisions.
+Development and improvement of the national system of education quality assessment in Russia is a prerequisite for the transition from the achievement of quantitative indicators to the implementation of “management by results” principle.
+It is necessary not only for establishment of a system of indicators, but also for having an agreed measurement procedures, for the ability to interpret the results and for having evidence for making management decisions.

 Sustainable Development Goals:

 - No Poverty – End poverty in all its forms everywhere/